joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/08/us/trump-fda-commissioner-makary.html

 **Pentagon Releases U.F.O.
 Files**\
 `The Pentagon released “new, never-before-seen” U.F.O. files on Friday.
 The files include murky videos and still images that do not show anything definitive.
-The U.S. Department of War said new materials would be released on a rolling basis.`\
+The Defense Department said new materials would be released on a rolling basis.`\
 https://www.nytimes.com/video/science/space/100000010892319/trump-ufo-files.html

 **In Kristin Smart Case, Soil Suggests Human Remains Once Present in Yard**\